Online Student Handbook

 The information is updated as it becomes available.
 Policies and procedures are subject to change.
 Notification of any changes will be communicated to students, parents, and guardians.
 This is not a static page; it may grow and change over the school year.
 We will add and or delete event dates as needed.

-Paper-copies of the Student Handbook will be available outside the Main Office and in the Counseling Office.
+Paper-copies of the Student Handbook are available outside the Main Office and in the Counseling Office.

 School Hours: 8:50 a.m. – 3:40 p.m.